- Paying for College

 Loans are part of many families' college financial strategy.
 Loans offered by the college as part of the aid package usually have the lowest interest rates.
 Families can also take out federal PLUS Loans or loans from private loan providers.

 Tip: Some families use credit cards or borrow against assets, such as home equity and life insurance.
+These are two of the riskier ways to pay for college.
 Be sure to evaluate the expense and risk of these options before making a commitment.

-The government offers higher education tax breaks.
+The government offers tax breaks for higher education.
 These allow some taxpayers to subtract certain college-related expenses from the tax they owe.

 Tip: Get to know the government's rules for these programs.
 You can take only one credit or deduction per year, in addition to the student loan interest deduction.

 Families who prove they cannot afford to fully cover college expenses are eligible for financial aid.
-For many families, this is the major source of college financing.
+For many families, financial aid is the major source of college financing and is usually at the top of the list when they consider ways to pay for college.

 Tip: Ask colleges about their "outside scholarship" policies.
 Some colleges reduce the aid they award by the amount of scholarship aid received from outside sources.

-Pay for college by choosing a "financially friendly" college
+Paying for college by choosing an affordable college

-Look for financially friendly colleges with track records of generous merit aid, high four-year graduation rates, and low rates of graduate debt.
+Look for affordable colleges with track records of generous merit aid, high four-year graduation rates, and low rates of graduate debt.

 Find out how to apply and qualify for financial aid.